ivansojivarghese/SC4000-Machine-Learning/README.md

 - `winner_tie`

 ## Tips for better Log Loss
-- Train longer (5–8 epochs) with early stopping.
+- Train longer (5–8 epochs) with early stopping; we select best by Kaggle log loss.
 - Increase `--student-max-samples` or use the full dataset.
 - Use a stronger model (e.g., `bert-base-uncased`, `deberta-v3-base`).
 - Add soft-label distillation with teacher logits (KL + CE).